nlpxucan/WizardLM/README.md

 [Demo Backup]()

+Note: We only recommend using English to experience our model.
+Support for other languages will be introduced in the future.

 ## Training Data

 [`alpaca_evol_instruct_70k.json`](./alpaca_evol_instruct_70k.json) contains 70K instruction-following data generated from Evol-Instruct.
 We used it for fine-tuning the WizardLM model.